Alpha lipoic acid ('97, '99, '06, '13, '20, '22, '23) - Diabetic Retinopathy

 See more information about cataracts treatment and information and diabetic retinopathy treatment and information.

 Oxidative stress is known to be a factor in many eye conditions (and other health conditions as well).
-These studies noted that alpha-lipoic acid (ALA) reduces oxidative in addition to other benefits.
+These studies note that alpha-lipoic acid (ALA) reduces oxidative stress in addition to other benefits.

 2013